jmprathab/spec-kit/templates/commands/plan.md

 Given the implementation details provided as an argument, do this:

-1. Run `scripts/setup-plan.sh --json` from the repo root and parse JSON for FEATURE_SPEC, IMPL_PLAN, SPECS_DIR, BRANCH.
+1. Run `python spec_kit.py setup-plan --json` from the repo root and parse JSON for FEATURE_SPEC, IMPL_PLAN, SPECS_DIR, CURRENT_FEATURE.
 All future file paths must be absolute.
 2. Read and analyze the feature specification to understand:
    - The feature requirements and user stories
    - Functional and non-functional requirements